-Eligibility for MetroAccess is based on the functional ability to use the regular city bus service.
+Eligibility for MetroAccess is based on the functional ability to use the accessible fixed-route bus service.
 It is not a medical decision.
 The presence of a disability or a disabling health condition by itself does not make an individual eligible for MetroAccess service.
 Eligibility is also not based on age, inability to drive or the lack of availability or convenience of regular city bus service.
 Only those people whose disabilities, in combination with their functional abilities, prevent them from using fixed-route services are eligible for MetroAccess.

+The eligibility process includes an application, professional medical verification and an interview and orientation by staff for new and existing customers.
+A functional assessment may also be required.
 Eligibility may be granted for a period of up to four years.
 This in-person interview and orientation process allows MetroAccess staff to answer the questions MetroAccess customers may have, including questions about transportation options in the community and how the service works.

-Summary of the eligibility process
+Summary of the MetroAccess eligibility process

 - Step 1: Application with professional verification

-- Step 3: Functional assessment as needed
+- Step 3: Transit functional assessment as needed

 - Step 4: Those not eligible for MetroAccess service

 All applicants will be notified of their eligibility decision within 21 days of completion of the Eligibility Review and receipt of any additional necessary documentation.
 MetroAccess staff may conact an applicant's treating professionals in an attempt to obtain additional information deemed necessary for an eligibility determination.
 An appeals process is available for any applicant who like to dispute an eligibility determination.